ARM-software/arm-trusted-firmware/docs/user-guide.md

 `GENERATE_COT=1`.

-### Building a FIP image with support for Trusted Board Boot
+### Building FIP images with support for Trusted Board Boot

+Trusted Board Boot primarily consists of the following two features:

+*   Image Authentication, described in [Trusted Board Boot], and
+*   Firmware Update, described in [Firmware Update]

-The Trusted Board Boot feature is described in [Trusted Board Boot].
-The following steps should be followed to build a FIP image with support for this feature.
+The following steps should be followed to build FIP and (optionally) FWU_FIP images with support for these features:

 1. Fulfill the dependencies of the `mbedtls` cryptographic and image parser modules by checking out a recent version of the [mbed TLS Repository].
 It